asherfsullivan/michelin_map/README.md

 ### Data Cleaning
 The data was cleaned and merged using Jupyter Notebook.
 We created two datasets:
-1. Michelin star restaurant data with their corresponding Yelp data
+1. Dataset of 179 Michelin star restaurant data with their corresponding Yelp data
-2. Dataset of ~7,000 Yelp restaurant reviews, including the Michelin star restaurant data from the first dataset
+2. Dataset of ~7,000 Yelp restaurant reviews, including the Michelin star restaurants from the first dataset

+### Data Storage
+The datasets were stored in CSV files and SQLite databases.

 ## Building the Models
 We designed

 ### Machine Learning Models

-### Technologies Used

-# Technologies Used
-## Data Cleaning and Analysis
-The data was sourced from Kaggle (multiple csv files combined into one) and will scrape data from yelp (API).
-This data will be cleaned with Jupyter Notebook and Python.

-## Database Storage
-PosgreSQL is the database we intend to use, and we will perform the ETL process to extract the dataset.

-## Machine Learning
+## What Worked
-TensorFlow Library is the ML library we'll be using for Deep Learning.

-## Dashboard
+## What Didn't Work
-We will integrate Tableau for a fully functioning and interactive dashboard.

 ## Summary
 [Google Slides](https://docs.google.com/presentation/d/1rlgLjCL67ObVTJGFYM0-nu0BmKD3xxvakFf2mfFInd4/edit?usp=sharing)